vigetlabs/d3-builder/readme.md

 ## Motivation

 D3 uses the [smash](https://github.com/mbostock/smash) module system.
-This package is a thin layer over smash and D3 to (eventually) make it easier to stream custom builds into [browserify](https://github.com/substack/node-browserify).
+This package is a thin layer over smash and D3 to make it easier to stream custom builds into [browserify](https://github.com/substack/node-browserify).

 ## License